oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

   as per Section 2.4 of {{I-D.ietf-oauth-security-topics}}
 * Bearer token usage omits the use of bearer tokens in the query string of URIs as per Section 4.3.2 of {{I-D.ietf-oauth-security-topics}}
-* Refresh tokens must either be sender-constrained or one-time use as per Section 4.12.2 of {{I-D.ietf-oauth-security-topics}}
+* Refresh tokens should either be sender-constrained or one-time use as per Section 4.12.2 of {{I-D.ietf-oauth-security-topics}}